 I lightly spritzed all these pieces with clean water from the Distress Sprayer.
 Let the water sit for 20-30 seconds and blotted dry with a paper towel.
 I adhered the stitched mountain flat to the sky and used liquid glue for the snowcaps – which I left white.
-I foam mounted the forest border panel, placing a small foam tape behind each tree, and spaced the reindeer die cuts across the front.
-I adhered this whole card front onto a 14 x 11cm side folding card base made from Bazzill marshmallow cardstock.
+Then foam mounted the forest border panel, placing a small foam tape behind each tree, and spaced the reindeer die cuts across the front.
+Finally I adhered this whole card front onto a 14 x 11cm side folding card base made from Bazzill marshmallow cardstock.

 Do you need any birthday cards around the Christmas season?